karan/PlaySink/README.md

 To login using Twitter you must go to the url http://localhost:8888/auth/twitter and it will ask you to sign in or if you are logged in it will ask for permission to use.
 Once accespted it will take you to your dashboard.
 A porblem is that twitter doesn't give use acess to the email which I'm not sure if we need it or not.

+### Google Login

+To login using Google you must go to the url http://localhost:888/auth/google and it will show you all your google accounts.
+Selct the one that you want to use.

 ### The server